World population: Ancient and post-classical history

+Graph of human population from 10 000 BC to 2000 AD.
+It shows exponential rise in world population that has taken place since the end of the seventeenth century.

 Estimates of the population of the world at the time agriculture emerged in around 10,000 BC have ranged between 1 million and 15 million.
 Even earlier, genetic evidence suggests humans may have gone through a population bottleneck of between 1,000 and 10,000 people about 70,000 BC, according to the now largely discredited Toba catastrophe theory.
 By contrast, it is estimated that around 50–60 million people lived in the combined eastern and western Roman Empire in the 4th century AD.

 The Plague of Justinian caused Europe's population to drop by around 50% between the 6th and 8th centuries AD.
 The population of Europe was more than 70 million in 1340.
 From 1340 to 1400, the world's population fell from an estimated 443 million to 350–375 million, with the Indian subcontinent suffering the most tremendous loss and Europe suffering the Black Death pandemic; it took 200 years for European population figures to recover.
 The population of China decreased from 123 million in 1200 to 65 million in 1393, presumably from a combination of Mongol invasions, famine, and plague.